davisdowdle/davisdowdle.github.io/_posts/2023-11-21-data-collection.md

 Perfect.
 We're ready to dig into the data and explore.
 But I'm not going to lie--getting that data was kind of grueling.
 Behind the scenes, I spent a lot of time running into problems with discrepancies in the data and hard-coding.
 Perhaps the process would've been a lot faster and less tedious if I spent more time looking for an accessible, relevant API.
 I think it may be worth to thoroughly consider exhausting possible API options before deciding to gather data by hand from several sources.

 Now let's get into the data!
+Click <a href="https://davisdowdle.github.io/2023/12/10/eda.html" target="_blank">here</a> to advance to the analysis.